PostgreSQL Loop

 $$;

-In the above code within DECLARE section, a variable named row is declared using employee%rowtype, which means the data type of row variable is like employee table row.
+In the above code within the DECLARE section, a variable named row is declared using employee%rowtype, which means the data type of the row variable is like an employee table row.

 With the help of the RAISE NOTICE statement, we are printing each row from the result set.